spooki-chan/CS-31_SDGP/README.md

 ## Setup
-- ...
+- `to be explained`

 ## Usage

-How does one go about using it?
-Provide various use cases and code examples here.
+Should provide various use cases and code examples here.

-`write-your-code-here`
+`to-be-edited`

 ## Project Status